Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/README.md

 ## 🧭 Overview

-NEXAH explores a **geometry-based perspective on power system stability**.
+NEXAH introduces a **geometry-based framework for analyzing power system stability**.

-Instead of treating instability purely as a threshold violation, NEXAH interprets it as:
+Rather than treating instability as a threshold violation, NEXAH interprets it as:

-> a **structural transformation in system dynamics**
+> a **structural transition in the system’s dynamical behavior**

-This enables:
+This perspective enables:

-- regime transition detection
+- early detection of regime transitions
 - continuous stability assessment
 - trajectory-aware analysis
-- phase-space interpretation of system dynamics
+- phase-space interpretation of system evolution

 ---

 ## 🚀 Core Idea

+Classical stability analysis focuses on:

+→ scalar indicators (e.g. voltage magnitude)

-NEXAH shifts the focus from:
+NEXAH shifts the focus to:

-→ discrete collapse detection

-to:

-→ **analysis of evolving system structure and regimes**
+→ **structure, flow, and geometry of system dynamics**

 ---

-## 🧠 Core Paradigm
+## 🧠 Conceptual Paradigm

-Classical methods:
+**Classical methods:**

-→ monitor voltage thresholds
+- monitor voltage thresholds
-→ react after instability

-NEXAH:

-→ reconstructs **structure + flow + geometry**
+- detect instability after it manifests

+**NEXAH:**
+- reconstructs the **underlying dynamical structure**
-→ interprets instability as **regime transition**
+- interprets instability as a **regime transition**
-→ analyzes trajectories within a **stability landscape**
+- analyzes trajectories within a **stability landscape**

 ---

-# 📊 System Highlights
+# 📊 System Insights

-The following figures illustrate the transition:
+The following figures illustrate how stability emerges from structure and dynamics.

-→ structure
-→ flow
-→ geometry
-→ dynamics
-→ regime behavior

 ---

-## 🔹 Figure 1 — Collapse Geometry (Structure)
+## 🔹 Figure 1 — Collapse Geometry

 ![Collapse Geometry](stability_field_dynamics/ieee_test_cases/outputs/ieee14_v52_residual_vs_distance.png)

 **Observation:**
 - system states organize into structured regions
-- collapse emerges as a boundary
+- collapse appears as a boundary between regions

 **Interpretation:**

-> Stability can be interpreted as **proximity within a structured state space**
+> Stability can be interpreted as **geometric proximity within state space**

 ---

-## 🔹 Figure 2 — Flow Field (Dynamics, V69)
+## 🔹 Figure 2 — Flow Field (Dynamics)

 ![Flow Field](stability_field_dynamics/ieee_test_cases/outputs/ieee118_v69_off_manifold_flow.png)

 **Observation:**
 - trajectories exhibit directional organization
-- system evolution is structured rather than random
+- system evolution is not random, but structured

 **Interpretation:**

-> The dynamics are **consistent with a flow-like structure**,
+> The system behaves like a **vector field**,
-> suggesting a possible vector-field interpretation.
+> where stability corresponds to coherent flow.

 ---